Waveframe-Labs/Aurora-Research-Initiative/governance/METHOD_CONSTRAINTS.md

 AWO MUST:

-- Expose complete reasoning chains
+- Expose all **orchestration-level reasoning decisions**
-- Preserve step-level interpretability
+- Preserve step-level interpretability of workflow control flow
-- Avoid hidden or implicit reasoning transitions
+- Avoid hidden or implicit transitions at the orchestration layer
-- Record intermediate states in a reviewable format
+- Record intermediate states in a reviewable or renderable format

-AWO MUST NOT compress, obscure, or bypass reasoning steps.
+**Opaque Dependency Clarification:**
+Internal logic of external libraries, runtimes, or hardware kernels (e.g., numerical solvers, ML frameworks, CUDA kernels) is considered opaque.
+Such components MUST be:
+- Explicitly invoked
+- Version-pinned
+- Treated as black-box operations within the reasoning chain

+AWO is not required to expose internal logic of opaque dependencies but MUST expose when and why they are invoked.

 ---